Permeable Reactive Barriers

 Wall permeability may decrease due to the precipitation of metal or salts, or from biological activity.
 Passive treatment walls may also lose their reactive capacity over time, and the iron may have to be replaced periodically.

-If the wall is used for precipitation of metals, it is not certain how long the walls will continue to be effective, nor is there sufficient information about what environmental conditions may influence remobilization.
+If a wall is used for precipitation of metals, it is not certain how long it will continue to be effective, nor is there sufficient information about what environmental conditions may influence remobilization.

 Iron may leach out of the wall and become a contaminant if concentrations are high enough.